fginex/tcp-blip/README.md

 - tcp/ip socket
 - websockets

-The proxy has an interactive command line interpreter with a few simple commands:
+The proxy has an interactive command line interpreter that supports a few simple commands:

 - "help" : list the existing commands
 - "list" : list the active client connections.
 Identifies them as ip and port.